basho/basho_docs/source/languages/en/riak/ops/mdc/comparison.md

 * Establishing replication connections between clusters has been greatly simplified.
 A single `riak-repl connect` command needs to be issued from a source cluster to a sink cluster.
-IP and port information of all nodes that can partipate in replication on both source and sink clusters are exchanged by the **replication cluster manager**.
+IP and port information of all nodes that can participate in replication on both source and sink clusters are exchanged by the **replication cluster manager**.
 The replication cluster manager also tracks nodes joining and leaving the cluster dynamically.